Table of Contents

 What You’ll Learn as an HVAC Technician

 If you are thinking about a career in HVAC/R repair, you must have a high school diploma and specialized training.
 In Arizona, schools such as the Refrigeration School in Phoenix, provide training programs.
 The HVAC/R classes teach apprentice technicians physics principles.
 They are taught the mechanics of the units and how to repair and maintain them to work efficiently.
-If you are looking for a school or program in Arizona that will help you become a certified HVAC tech fill out the form below:
+If you are looking for a school or program in Arizona that will help you become a certified HVAC tech then check out the schools below:

 HVAC apprentices are taught about the construction of homes and businesses so that they will know how and where to install ductwork.
 They are taught precision skills and how to interpret technical plans.
 The HVAC/R technician is not only an air conditioner mechanic; they must be able to read and follow blueprints and engineering specifications.